 Additional State Incentive Information:

 FOREIGN TRADE ZONE

 Federally designated area that enables businesses to defer, reduce or eliminate the payment of U.S. Customs duties on goods held within that zone.
-Phase II of the Shirley T. Holland Intermodal Park, located east of the Town of Windsor, was designated as a Foreign Trade Zone in May 2010.
-Administered by the Virginia Port Authority (VPA).
+Shirley T. Holland Intermodal Park is a “Magnet Site,” meaning the site is already designated for FTZ benefits and allows for expedited final approvals from U.S. Customs.
+For more information, contact Laura Swankler, Sr. Manager, Port Centric Logistics, 757-683-2135 or firstname.lastname@example.org.